IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Managing.md

 33. Click **Next**.
 34. Review the screen and click **Next**.

-    The new host or hosts can either use the same primary subnets are a different one.
+    The new host or hosts can either use the same primary subnets or a different one.
 The subnets must already exist and be reachable by the VMware management components.

     The next step would be to accept the agreements and then click **Add**.
 For this demonstration, a new server will not be added.